DV-Scripts/bankrobbery/README.md

 # Description
-* Simple edit of qb-bankrobbies.
+* Simple edit of qb-Bankrobbery.
 It adds a thermite minigame around the back/sides of fleecas to retreive the electronic kit needed for hacking the inside to open the vaults

 # Dependencies